A first view on the density of 5-planar graphs: Preliminaries

 \section{Preliminaries}

-Throughout this paper we assume that all graphs are simple unless otherwise specified.
+Throughout this paper we assume that all graphs have $n\ge 3$ vertices and are simple unless otherwise specified.
 Let $\Gamma$ be a drawing of a graph in the Euclidean plane with vertices as points and edges as Jordan arcs with the common assumptions that (i) any two edges share only finitely many points such that each is either a proper crossing or a common endpoint, (ii) no three edges cross in the same point and (iii) no vertex is an interior point of an edge.
-We further require that $\Gamma$ is simple in the sense that any two edges share at most one common point, i.e., no two adjacent edges cross and any two edges cross at most once.
-We refer to a graph $G$ together with a simple drawing as a \emph{simple topological} graph --- this allows us to not distinguish between the vertices and edges of $G$ and their corresponding points and arcs in $\Gamma$ if unambiguous.
-The planar skeleton $\phi(G)$ of $G$ in $\Gamma$ is the plane subgraph of $G$ induced by the crossing-free edges of $G$ in $\Gamma$ such that the embedding of $\phi(G)$ is the one induced by $\Gamma$.
-Graph $G$ is called $h$-framed if $\phi(G)$ is simple, biconnected, spans all vertices of $G$ and whose faces have size at most $h$.
-A drawing of a graph $G$ is called \emph{polyhedral} $h$-framed if it is $h$-framed and, in addition, $\phi(G)$ is triconnected.
-This implies that any two faces of $\phi(G)$ share at most one edge, hence the dual graph (w.r.t.~$\phi(G)$) is simple.
-A drawing of $G$ is called \emph{outer} if all~vertices of $G$ are incident to the same biconnected face $f_o$ of $\phi(G)$ and no edge intersects the interior of $f_0$.
+We require that $\Gamma$ is simple in the sense that any two edges share at most one common point, i.e., no two adjacent edges cross and any two edges cross at most once.
+We refer to a graph $G$ together with a simple drawing as a \emph{simple topological} graph -- this allows us to not distinguish between the vertices and edges of $G$ and their corresponding points and arcs in $\Gamma$ if unambiguous.
+The planar \emph{skeleton} $\phi(G)$ of $G$ in $\Gamma$ is the plane subgraph of $G$ induced by the crossing-free edges of $G$ in $\Gamma$ such that the embedding of $\phi(G)$ is the one induced by $\Gamma$.
+All other edges are \textit{chords} of the face of $\phi(G)$, in which they are drawn.
+Graph $G$ is called \emph{$h$-framed} if $\phi(G)$ is biconnected, spans all vertices of $G$ and its faces have size at most~$h$.
+A drawing of graph $G$ is called \emph{polyhedral} $h$-framed if it is $h$-framed and, in addition, $\phi(G)$ is triconnected.
+So, any two faces of $\phi(G)$ share at most one edge, hence the dual graph (w.r.t.~$\phi(G)$) is simple.
+A drawing of $G$ is called \emph{outer} if all~vertices of $G$ are incident to the same (unbounded) biconnected face $f_o$ of $\phi(G)$ and no edge intersects the interior of~$f_o$.